syrte/fortio/README.md

 # Fortio
-A Python IO for Fortran Unformatted Binary File with Variable-Length Records.
+A Python IO for Fortran Unformatted Binary Files with Variable-Length Records.

 ## Features
 - read and write Fortran unformatted file